Section (military unit): Australian Army

-British Military
+British military

-A British Army section is equivalent to a NATO squad, and the British Army has no organization equivalent to a NATO section.
+A section in the British Armed Forces is equivalent to a NATO squad, and the British Army has no organization equivalent to a NATO section.

-British Army (World War II and the Cold War)
+British Army rifle section (World War II and the Cold War)

-The rifle section of a World War II infantry battalion was generally formed of a corporal as the section commander, a Lance corporal as the section 2IC from April 1943 onwards, and a varying number of privates depending on the year of the war.
-The corporal variously carried a Lee-Enfield rifle, a Thompson machine carbine, or a Sten machine carbine depending on the year of the war, one private would be the section gunner with a Bren light machine gun, and all other section members were armed with Lee–Enfield rifles (though the corporal might swap his machine carbine with another member of the section).
+The rifle section of a Second World War infantry battalion was generally formed of a corporal as the section commander, a lance corporal as the section 2iC from April 1943 onwards, and a varying number of private soldiers depending on the year of the war.
+The corporal variously carried a Lee-Enfield rifle, a Thompson submachine gun, or a Sten submachine gun depending on the year of the war, one private would be the section gunner with a Bren light machine gun, and all other section members were armed with Lee–Enfield rifles (though the corporal might swap his submachine gun with another member of the section).
 At the onset of hostilities in 1939, the section consisted of the section commander, one Bren gunner and his assistant, and five riflemen for a total of eight men; in 1940, this was increased to ten men.
-A typical section as of 1944 was divided into a rifle group consisting of the section commander and six riflemen, and a gun group consisting of the section 2IC and gun controller, the section gunner or Bren No. 1, and the Bren No. 2 carrying a spare barrel for the Bren gun; the six riflemen each carried two Bren magazines and a bandolier with a further fifty rounds, the Bren No. 2 carried five magazines, and the other two members of the gun group carried four magazines for a total of a thousand rounds of ammunition for the Bren.
+A typical section as of 1944 was divided into a 'rifle group' consisting of the section commander and six riflemen, and a 'gun group' consisting of the section 2IC and gun controller, the section gunner or Bren No. 1, and the Bren No. 2 carrying a spare barrel for the Bren gun; the six riflemen each carried two Bren magazines and a bandolier with a further fifty rounds, the Bren No. 2 carried five magazines, and the other two members of the gun group carried four magazines for a total of a thousand rounds of ammunition for the Bren.
 Three sections together formed a platoon, with two being forward sections and the third being a reserve.